1.50 Newbury - Friday

-Germany are 2/5 for the win which isn’t surprising and rather than a straight bet on the win, they would make a good addition to an accumulator at that price.
+Germany are 8/15 for the win which isn’t surprising and I think that price is just good enough for a single and would make a reasonable addition to an ACCA today.

 I’d be reluctant to back Germany too heavily in the early stages of the competition and would much rather see how they play against Japan before considering a bet against Spain on the following Sunday.